sveawebpay/dotnet-integration/README.md

 [<< To top](https://github.com/sveawebpay/dotnet-integration/tree/master#cnet-integration-package-api-for-sveawebpay)

 ## 7. WebpayAdmin entrypoint method reference
-The WebpayConnection class methods contains the functions needed to handle orders for Webservice payments as well as hosted payments.
+The WebpayAdmin class methods contains the functions needed to handle orders for Webservice payments as well as hosted payments.
 It contains entrypoint methods used to define order contents, send order requests, as well as various support methods needed to do this.

 ### 7.1 WebpayAdmin.QueryOrder